microsoft/vscode-recipes/Angular-CLI/README.md

 2. Set a breakpoint in **app.e2e-spec.ts** on a line in one of the end-to-end tests.

 3. Now go to the Debug view in VS Code, select the **'ng e2e'** configuration, then press F5 or click the green button to run Protractor in a debug session.

-Notice: You might need to update the `"protocol"` property to `legacy` if you are using an older version of Node (older than Node 8)